File system

 • Folder names should end with a slash (/)

-• the file name can only contain a period (.) symbol, which will separate the file name and its type / extension.
-If more than one period (.) symbols are present, the system will treat the last occurrence as the file name terminator.
+• The file name can only contain a period (.) symbol, which will separate the file name and its type/extension.
+If more than one period (.) symbol is present, the system will treat the last occurrence as the file name terminator.

-• every file must have defined its Unique ID, which is a string with 12 characters.
+• Every file must have a defined Unique ID, which is a string with 12 characters.

-• There are not special rules for folders or subfolders.
+• There are no special rules for folders or subfolders.
 Both should be treated equally as much as possible.

 Based on that, we could make this diagram of the filesystem: